-Velke Kapusany (Czechoslovakia), Auschwitz, Blechhammer, Jaworzno
+Velke Kapusany (Slovak Republic), Auschwitz, Blechhammer, Jaworzno

-Martin Shlanger was born in Velke Kapusany in Czechoslovakia in 1925.
+Martin Shlanger was born in Velke Kapusany in Slovak Republic in 1925.
 His home town had a population of about 5,000, with about 500 Jews.
 His father was an upper middle class farmer.
 His family was not very religious, he describes them as assimilated.
 Shlanger belonged to a leftist Zionist organization, and backed the Czechoslovakian democratic government.
 He hated the Western allies for selling out Czechoslovakia at the Munich Pact.
 The underlying anti-Semitism now became out in the open, since the new fascist government back it.
 To escape the anti-Semitism, he moved to Budapest with one of his sisters in 1942, and got a job in a factory.
 That was the last time he saw his parents.

 Peace existed in Budapest until March 1944, when the Germans came.
 Shlanger and his sister got false papers.
 Thus, they never had to wear a yellow star, or were restricted in travel.
 One night, the Hungarian police raided his building, and checked papers.
 After the police checked his papers, they ordered him to pull his pants down.
 Once they saw that he had been circumcised, they sent him to a temporary camp, and afterwards to Auschwitz-Birkenau.